Umuzi-org/ACN-syllabus/content/projects/oop/person/_index.md

 A class is a collection of attributes and functions.
 Different languages use different terminology for these things, but the bacic concepts are the same.

-Give your `Person` class and should have the following attributes:
+Your `Person` class should have the following attributes:

 - name
 - age